hanzopgp/CleanCodeMemento/README.md

 - If there is a try catch returning an exception, it should be in a seperate function
 - Avoid code duplication
 - It is more important your peers know how your code works, not the computer
+- Some switch statements can be replace by OOP
 - Learn about design patterns
 - Readers should never scroll to the right to see the code